 An integral part of the welfare structure is the Peer Support Program.
 The overall aim is to develop in students the understanding, attitudes and skills needed to live a healthy and safe lifestyle.
 It is designed to facilitate a smooth transition from primary to secondary school, to build new relationships and to provide a thorough orientation to Sydney High.
-Two Year 10 students work with five Year 7 students once a week on structured activities throughout Term 1.
+Two Year 10 students work with Year 7 students on structured activities throughout Semester One.
 Activities allow students to practise effective strategies for: communication and listening, relationship building, decision making, problem solving, assertive behaviour, empathy with others and conflict resolution.

 The Peer Mediation Program aims to reduce incidences of bullying by providing a school environment that is positive, caring, safe and friendly.
 Peer Mediation teaches students to resolve low-level conflicts using their peers as mediators.
 Mediation opens up communication channels allowing the disagreeing students to discuss their problems and come to a resolution with the guidance of the mediators.